anoma/nspec/docs/tutorial/engines/writing_conventions.md

 All message types must be added to the `arch/node/types/anoma_message.juvix.md` file.
 Use the same pattern as the existing message types.
-For example, if the engine is the `ticker`, the new type constructor should be `MsgTicker` along with the corresponding type for the messages, that is, `TickerMsg`.
+For example, if the engine is the `ticker`, the new type constructor should be `Msg.Ticker` along with the corresponding type for the messages, that is, `TickerMsg`.

 ```diff title="arch/node/types/anoma_message.juvix.md"